venomthor2/morgan-osu-skins/README.md

 akia on gatari osu skins poggers (if a link does not work it is because one of the download things we use is down)
 # please keep in mind that some of them are remakes

+also just saying that b.catgirlsare.sexy (yes its the name of the link lol) sometimes goes down so yeah if u rly want the skin instead of waiting dm me or smth and pray that i still have the skin or not

 # [- + morgan red](https://morgan.s-ul.eu/hHfDd2fD)
 ![](https://osu.ppy.sh/ss/14096632/2672)